joshbduncan/swatcher/README.md

 s = Swatcher('/path/to/your/image.jpg')

-# sample the most common colors (default settings)
-palette = s.palette

-# view the sampled palette (RGB values)
+# view the most common colors (RGB values)
 s.palette

-# view an image of the sampled palette swatches
+# view image of the sampled palette
 s.show_palette_image()

 # resample the image with new settings